bndernet/bnder-docs/docs/bnder-discord/channels.md

 The [bnder Discord Server](https://bnder.net/discord) has specific channels.

-We have a section for messaging in german and messaging in english.
-German channels start with "de" and english channels start with "en".
+We have a section for messaging in german and messaging in English.
+German channels start with "de" and English channels start with "en".

 ## Support channels